HTGenomeAnalysisUnit/varcall_training/2024/hands-on/snv_calling.md

 This will run for few seconds only and will create an index for the vcf file:

-- `snps.norm.gatk.joint.vcf.gz.tbi`: The index for the VCF
+- `snps.norm.gatk.joint.vcf.gz.tbi`: Create the index for the VCF

 ### Options explained